Jzeken/PortfolioBlog/README.md

 ## Questions
-1. We are building a personal site.
+1. What are we Building?
+We are building a personal site.
 A place where I can blog, share my work and have people contact me
-2. We are building it for personal use and for the community.
+2. Who are we building it for?
+We are building it for personal use and for the community.
 To showcase for potential employers.
-3. Features
+3. What features do we need to have?
 	-Post
 		-Create / Edit / Destroy
 		-Markdown